jennomics/WorkflowPaper/General notes on molecular and microbiology.md

 3. how much time is available for growth and isolation?

-3.1. things will grow faster at higher temperatures, but at some point, a threshhold will be reached and many will die
+\t things will grow faster at higher temperatures, but at some point, a threshhold will be reached and many will die

 3.2. you will be able to isolate a greater diversity of organisms if you allow a long time for slow-growing things to grow